Photo competition 2021 terms and conditions

 - Entries should be sent to email@example.com.
 Unfortunately we cannot accept postal entries at this time.

-- The closing date for entries is Saturday 31 October 2020.
-Any entries received after this date will not be considered.
+- The closing date for entries is Friday 5 November 2021.
+Any entries received after this date will not be considered unless a valid reason can be given, which is acceptable to the competition organisers.

 - The organisers accept no responsibility for entries lost, damaged or delayed when sent by email.
 Unsuccessful entrants will not be contacted and there is no obligation to feedback on any photographic entry.

-- A panel of judges will select winning entries to be featured in a public exhibition in early 2021.
+- A panel of judges will select winning entries to be featured in a public exhibition.

 The entries will be judged according to the following criteria: